Last Updated on November 25, 2025 by Christian Adams

 Bruce Springsteen – Darkness On The Edge Of Town (1978)

 Springsteen had legal troubles that kept him out of the studio for three years after the release of Born To Run (1975).
 And he does occasionally sound pissed off on this album (“Adam Raised a Cain”).
 There are some gorgeous moments (“Candy’s Room” – for the record, my favorite Bruce jam) and several cuts with intros way better than the jam itself (“Something in the Night”); and then, there’s talking about cars, Chevy engines with specifications.
 Either way, I’m sorry.
-It’s not a Must Hear.
+It’s not a must-hear.
 Check back with me when he releases The River (1980).

 Buzzcocks – Another Music In A Different Kitchen (1978)

 Eh, stingy, stingy, stingy.
-The Buzzcocks are a greatest hits band who never had any hits.
+The Buzzcocks are a greatest hits band that never had any hits.
 I like the idea of them, but when it comes down to it, I’m not sitting through “Orgasm Addict” ever again.
 You do what you want, but keep in mind that Singles Going Steady (1979) may or may not be on our horizon.

 Cheap Trick – At Budokan (1978)